-It doesn’t matter which car you drive, it will begin to show errors after a while.
-A good thing about most recent cars is that they indicate problems with an engine light but you will need a scanner to understand these lights.
+It doesn’t matter which car you drive, and it will begin to show errors after a while.
+A good thing about most recent cars is that they indicate engine light problems, but you will need a scanner to understand these lights.

-OBDLink MX+ can read these lights and also help you clear ‘em.
-It allows you to keep an eye on the current transmission temperature of your engine so that you know it’s not overheating.
+OBDLink MX+ can read these lights and also help you clear them.
+It allows you to keep an eye on your engine’s current transmission temperature so that you know it’s not overheating.

-You can also customize the dashboard and keep the features on top that you frequently use.
-This will make it easier for you to keep an eye on things.
+You can also customize the dashboard and keep the features on top that you frequently use, which will make it easier for you to keep an eye on things.

-In addition to this, it can help you understand how economical your vehicle is by measuring fuel economy.
-It can help you calculate the cost of a trip and also allow you to understand the optimum speed of your vehicle.
+It can also help you understand how economical your vehicle is by measuring fuel economy.
+It can help you calculate the cost of a trip and also allow you to understand the optimum speed of your car.